thisisaunam/python-beginner-projects/password-generator/README.md

 # password generator

-a simple python program that generates a random password based on user-defined length.
+a command-line based password generator built using python.
+this project evolves from a basic random generator (v1) to a customizable and validated system (v2).

 ---

+## overview

+this project focuses on building a flexible password generator that allows users to:

+* customize character types
+* control password length
+* generate multiple passwords in one session
+* evaluate password strength

+it reflects progression from basic python concepts to structured program design.

+---

 ## features

-version 1:
+### version 1
-- takes password length as input
+* takes password length as input
-- generates a random password using letters, numbers, and symbols
+* generates random password using letters, numbers, and symbols
-- uses python's random module
+* uses `random` module

+### version 2
+* allows user to choose:
+  1. uppercase letters
+  2. lowercase letters
+  3. digits
+  4. symbols
+* ensures at least one alphabet is selected
+* handles invalid input using exception handling (`try-except`)
+* supports multiple password generations in a loop
+* evaluates password strength based on composition

 ---